 - Proof of financial means

-- Employment contract for performing highly qualified work for Croatian employer under their supervision for a period of at least one year concluded with:
+- Employment contract for performing highly qualified work for a Croatian employer under their supervision for a period of at least one year concluded with:

 - Proof of higher education issued by an institution recognized in the home country

 - Proof of meeting the conditions following special regulations on professional qualification when performing the regulated profession specified in the employment contract

 You also have to meet the minimum salary threshold defined by Croatia.
 One of the items of the employment contract must be data on bruto annual salary.
 The amount of the salary must be at least 1,5 times the official data on average bruto annual salary in Croatia.